-Cleaning the Olivetti M200
+Cleaning of the Olivetti M200

 I have summarized in 4 minivideos all the disassembly and cleaning operations I carried out, as well as the final test of the vintage computer.